richardatval/www.yesproject.org/what-you-can-do/achieve-in-education.md

 This will include the chance to work towards qualifications in Maths, English and Information, Communication and Technology (ICT) at one a Lifeskills Centres in Leicester or Loughborough.
 You’ll also get to access work placements, career education and support to pursue further education and work.

+### When can I get started?

+TwentyTwenty run their programmes throughout the year, so you can get start at a time to suit you.
+Just let us know you're interested and we'll tell you more.
+Get in touch.

 ### About TwentyTwenty
 TwentyTwenty is a local charity that has already supported over 2000 young people to develop self-belief, achieve in education, learn work-ready skills and find and keep a job.